ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 Alternatively, assuming that both sides of a split _do_ recognize each other's slashing proofs, the chain then has a different problem: the resolution of legitimate differences in opinion that, on Proof of Work networks, would result in chain split.

-Etheruem Classic itself is an excellent example of this "ultimate dispute resolution" mechanism that exists in Proof of Work chains, as explained no better than on the [Ethereum.org website](https://ethereum.org/en/governance/#dao-fork).
+Ethereum Classic itself is an excellent example of this "ultimate dispute resolution" mechanism that exists in Proof of Work chains, as explained no better than on the [Ethereum.org website](https://ethereum.org/en/governance/#dao-fork).

 While heavily dependent on implementation details of the protocol, in general Proof of Stake changes the dynamic of hard forking in favor of the majority stakers over the underdogs, and in many cases simply destroys the underdog chain, forcing them to hard fork to a new protocol if they disagree with a controversial fork.